Ukraine’s Zelenskyy urges Britain to help it strike deeper inside Russia as he addresses UK Cabinet

-Zelenskyy is expected to brief ministers on the situation in Ukraine and the need for European countries to ramp up defense production in the face of Russian aggression.
+Zelenskyy briefed ministers on the situation in Ukraine and the need for European countries to ramp up defense production in the face of Russian aggression.

 “Ukraine is, and always will be, at the heart of this government’s agenda, and so it is only fitting that President Zelenskyy will make a historic address to my Cabinet,” Starmer said in a statement.
 “Russia’s incremental gains on the battlefield are nothing compared with the collective international support for Ukraine, or the strength of ties between our people.”

-Leaders from across Europe expressed support for Ukraine and concern about the direction of the United States on Thursday at a security-focused summit in the U.K. clouded by worries about whether the U.S. will remain a reliable ally if Donald Trump wins a second presidency.
+Leaders expressed support for Ukraine and concern about the direction of the United States on Thursday at the security-focused summit, which was clouded by worries about whether the U.S. will remain a reliable ally if Donald Trump wins a second presidency.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.